 About 22% of Americans live with obstructive sleep apnea, a condition that disrupts sleep quality.
 This often leads to severe health complications such as hypertension and heart disease.
 Sleep apnea can also result in regular daytime fatigue, impacting your quality of life before these more serious complications onset.
 Despite its seriousness, many individuals remain undiagnosed and untreated.
-Luckily, the dental care team at Dee for Dentist in Las Vegas has the solution you need.
+Luckily, the dental care team at Dee for Dentist has the solution you need.

 There’s no need to worry if your dentist diagnoses you with sleep apnea, as relief is simple.
 Wearing a custom-fitted oral sleep appliance, such as OptiSleep®, could limit your restless nights.
 Understanding sleep apnea’s causes, symptoms, and treatment options is crucial for both sufferers and their loved ones.
 We encourage you to reach out to us at your convenience to learn more about your treatment options with our dentists in Las Vegas.